5 Grant County fire departments receive grants to purchase equipment

 - Glen Haven, $235,000, for purchasing a new tanker, which will replace an outdated vehicle.

-Fire departments are responsible for a local match of 5% towards the cost of the overall project.
+Fire departments are responsible for a local match of 5% toward the cost of the overall project.